jasonacox/TinyLLM/monitoring/README.md

 Dashboard Setup

 1. Go to `http://localhost:3000` and default user/password is admin/admin.
-2. Create a data source, InfluxDB and use database name `tinyllm` to match monitor.py script.
+2. Create a data source, select InfluxDB and use URL http://x.x.x.x:8086 (replace with IP address of host), database name `tinyllm` and timeout `5s`.
 3. Import dashboard and select `dashboard.json`.